TheOdinProject/curriculum/ruby/basic_ruby/arrays.md

 ~~~

 ### Accessing elements
 Every element in an array has an **index**, which is a numerical representation of the element's position in the array.
 Like most other programming languages, Ruby arrays use **zero-based indexing**, which means that the index of the first element is 0, the index of the second element is 1, and so on.
-Accessing a specific element within an array is done by calling `myArray[x]`, where `x` is the index of the element you want.
+Accessing a specific element within an array is done by calling `my_array[x]`, where `x` is the index of the element you want.
 Calling an invalid position will result in `nil`.
 Ruby also allows the use of negative indices, which return elements starting from the *end* of an array, starting at [-1].

 ~~~ruby
 str_array = ["This", "is", "a", "small", "array"]